NeuralEnsemble/python-neo/doc/source/core.rst

 Inheritance
 ===========

-Some Neo objects (:py:class:`AnalogSignal`, :py:class:`SpikeTrain`, :py:class:`AnalogSignalArray`) inherit from :py:class:`Quantity`, which in turn inherits from NumPy :py:class:`ndarray`.
-This means that a Neo :py:class:`AnalogSignal` actually is also a :py:class:`Quantity` and an array, giving you access to all of the methods available for those objects.
+Some neo objects (:py:class:`AnalogSignal`, :py:class:`SpikeTrain`, :py:class:`AnalogSignalArray`) inherit from :py:class:`Quantity`, which in turn inherits from NumPy :py:class:`ndarray`.
+This means that a neo :py:class:`AnalogSignal` actually is also a :py:class:`Quantity` and an array, giving you access to all of the methods available for those objects.

 For example, you can pass a :py:class:`SpikeTrain` directly to the :py:func:`numpy.histogram` function, or an :py:class:`AnalogSignal` directly to the :py:func:`numpy.std` function.